cchndl/secop-site/source/spec1-0/protocol.rst

 .. admonition:: Remark

-    it is not clear, if module-wise deactivation is really useful.
+    It is not clear, if module-wise deactivation is really useful.
 A SEC Node supporting module-wise activation does not necessarily need to support module-wise deactivation.